Atwater Dog Bite Lawyer

 - Reach out to an experienced injury lawyer before you contact an insurance company to file a claim

-The California dog bite statute provides those who have been wrongfully injured with the opportunity to make themselves whole again after a dog attack.
-Financial compensation may be awarded to a person who has been injured in an animal attack for any type of trauma suffered, not only from being knocked to the ground but also from the bite itself.
+The California dog bite statute allows those wrongfully injured to make themselves whole again after a dog attack.
+Financial compensation may be awarded to a person injured in an animal attack for any trauma suffered, not only from being knocked to the ground but also from the bite itself.
 Compensation in a personal injury case will take into account economic and non-economic damages such as:

 - Disfigurement for any change of appearance and the cost of plastic surgery to revise the scarring